siefkenj/IBLODEs/book/typst/modules/module2.typ

 Most differential equations do not have explicit _elementary_ solutions.
 That is, solutions which can be written in terms of polynomials, exponentials, logarithms, etc..
 Put another way: most differential equations do not have "nice" solutions.
-However, most ordinary differential equations that you will encounter _will have solutions_ (even though you cannot write them down).
+However, most ordinary differential equations that you will encounter _will have solutions_
+#footnote([
+  We will see later in the course (in @mod:existence_uniqueness) some results regarding the existence and uniqueness of solutions of differential equations.
+])
+(even though you cannot write them down).

 There are two approaches when a differential equation cannot be explicitly "solved":
 1. Make up a new name for a function _defined_ to be the solution.